 If you’re interested in boosting your body’s natural resistance to illness, adding a routine handful pistachios to your diet might just do the trick.
 One of the top health benefits of pistachios is their role in supporting the immune system, along with reducing oxidative stress and inflammation.

 Amid a range of health benefits, research has also demonstrated that pistachios can be a surprisingly effective aphrodisiac.
-This lesser known health benefit is definitely something to think about as you plan your Valentine’s Day menu.
+This lesser-known health benefit is definitely something to think about as you plan your Valentine’s Day menu.

 With essential elements like healthy fats, vitamin E, and vitamin B6, pistachios are an ideal snack for studying and creative work sessions.
-With an array of health benefits, including improved cognitive function, increasing the amount of pistachios you consume is definitely a smart move.
+With an array of health benefits, including improved cognitive function, increasing the number of pistachios you consume is definitely a smart move.